|

 terms it could be interpreted as 'profits

-The Fund's initial capital is € 30 million, with
+from investments in technology'. | | The Fund's capital is € 40 million, with

 a duration (lifecycle) of 10 years (with the option